vuejs/vue-router/docs/en/advanced/data-fetching.md

       }
     })
   },
-  // when route changes when this component is already rendered,
+  // when route changes and this component is already rendered,
   // the logic will be slightly different.
   watch: {
     $route () {